deepchar/deepchar/train/README.md

 # Train

-Train and evaluate seq2seq models
+Train and evaluate seq2seq models for transliteration